How it works

 Your doctor needs to know if...

-The oral solution also has some preservatives in it that can cause allergies - talk to your doctor or pharmacist if you have problems with food additives or ‘E’ numbers.
+The oral solution is likely to be sugar-free but may have some preservatives in it that can cause allergies - talk to your pharmacist if you have problems with food additives or ‘E’ numbers.

 You need to talk to your doctor or pharmacist before starting treatment with dexamfetamine if any of the following apply to you:

 - ‘tics’ (movements you cannot control), or Tourette’s syndrome

 - you have ever been dependent in the past on drugs or alcohol

 - unusual feelings of excitement that are not linked to your ADHD